VictorCMiraldo/lw2019-generics-workshop/presentation/slides.md

 \pause

-That's a consequence of the \emph{combinator based} approach, which is only possible because generic types come in \emph{normal form} (SOP, in this case)
+That's a consequence of the \emph{combinator based}, which is only possible because the interpretation of the generic language is *explicitly* for types in a normal form.

-## Explicit Recursion
+## Explicit Recursion Composed

 The `generics-mrsop` library supports Mutually Recursive Types, which are a superset of the regular types.

 \pause

-Example:

 * Regular:
 ```haskell